02 - A Minimal Rust Kernel

 bootloader = "0.9"

-To solve this problem, we created a tool named bootimage
+To solve this problem, we created a tool named bootimage that first compiles

 the kernel and bootloader, and then links them together to create a bootable